 Welcome to the website of the Chair of Information Systems and Data Analytics!
-Our research and teaching focuses on how human decision-making processes can be improved through the responsible use of data and algorithms.
+Our research and teaching focus on the question of how humans interact with artificial intelligence to make better decisions.

 News